Leeds-Kotlin-User-Group/website/src/orchid/resources/posts/published/2020-01-06-Our-first-meetup.md

   - meet-up
 ---

 Welcome to Leeds Kotlin User Group!
-We're, run by Kotlin enthusiasts for people interested in learning more about Kotlin and the Kotlin Community.
+We're run by Kotlin enthusiasts for people interested in learning more about Kotlin, and the Kotlin Community.

 We'll be hosting out first event on 18th February 2020, at Sky Betting and Gaming [Click here to sign up!](https://ti.to/leeds-kotlin-user-group/leeds-kotlin-user-group-1st-meetup)